新加坡华语资料库

 ETYMOLOGY

-• Since the founding years of Singapore, many hawkers of different races would sell their food on the streets.
-In 1931, the British colonial government decided to issue licenses to the hawkers.
-However, only 1,000 hawker licenses were issued that year, as the objective was to reduce the number of hawkers on the streets.
+• From the founding years of Singapore, hawkers of different races sold their food on the streets.
+In 1931, the British colonial government decided to issue licences to the hawkers.
+However, only 1,000 hawker licences were issued that year, as the objective was to reduce the number of hawkers on the streets.

-• In 1950, the British colonial government realised that their hawker license quota bore little effect on the number of hawkers.
-Hence, the Hawkers Inquiry Commission was formed and recommended that licenses be issued to all hawkers.
+• In 1950, the British colonial government realised that their hawker licence quota bore little effect on the number of hawkers.
+Hence, the Hawkers Inquiry Commission was formed, which recommended that licences be issued to all hawkers.

-• Between 1968 to 1969, the government carried out an island-wide registration of hawkers.
-30 to 40 public hygiene inspectors were sent to all corners of the island daily to register the hawkers, and to record their names, business locations and types of foods sold.
+• Between 1968 and 1969, the Government carried out an island-wide registration of hawkers.
+Public hygiene inspectors were sent to all corners of the island daily to register the hawkers, and to record their names, business locations and types of food sold.

-• The Hawkers Department’s Special Squad special task force was formed in 1974.
-Then-Permanent Secretary (Environment) set a 18-month deadline to remove all illegal hawkers.
+• The Hawkers Department’s Special Squad task force was formed in 1974, with an 18-month deadline to remove all illegal hawkers.

-• Between 1971 and 1986, the government built markets and food centres, equipped with basic facilities.
-54 hawker centres were built between 1974 to 1979.
+• From 1971, the Government started to build markets and food centres, equipped with basic facilities.
+A total of 54 hawker centres were built between 1974 and 1979 alone.

-• Most food centres are situated in a sheltered area without air-conditioning, selling a wide variety of cooked food and drinks at affordable prices.
-In the past, hawkers or their assistants would bring the customers’ orders to their tables but today, it is mainly self-service.
+• Hawker centres sell a wide variety of food and drinks at affordable prices.
+In the past, the hawkers or their assistants would bring customers’ orders to their tables, but today it is mainly self-service.

 例句